ermaccer/Manhunt.XBOXHalosFix/README.md

 # How to use (IPS Patch)

-You can install .IPS patch to your executable using [Lunar IPS](https://fusoya.eludevisibility.org/lips/)
+You can install .IPS patch to your executable (default.xbe) using [Lunar IPS](https://fusoya.eludevisibility.org/lips/)

 **mh_halosfix_pal.ips** - European version